PowerDuckie/get-contrast-color/README.md

 **Notes:**

 * For gradients, the average luminance of all color stops is used to determine contrast.
-* The library tries to use [`font-color-contrast`](https://www.npmjs.com/package/font-color-contrast) first for simplicity, then falls back to WCAG-based luminance calculation.
 * Fully production-ready for dynamic backgrounds in UI applications.

 ---